-Requirement for Official Transcripts for Transfer Students

-All entering transfer students must provide official transcripts of all prior college work; transcripts must be mailed or electronically transmitted directly from the college or university attended.
-Transcripts will be evaluated as promptly as possible by the Registrar implementing the faculty-approved guidelines prescribed in this policy.
-In general, full credit is given for courses taken at accredited institutions if a comparable course is offered at Blue Mountain College.
+Requirement for Official Transcripts Students.
+All entering transfer students must provide grade point average based on face value of the student's official transcripts of all prior college work; transcripts transcript(s) are only used for the initial admissions must be sent directly from the college or university decision and for the determination of financial aid and attended.
+Transcripts will be evaluated as promptly as athletic eligibility.
+Grades earned in course work at other possible by the Registrar implementing the faculty- educational institutions are not used in calculating grade approved guidelines prescribed in this policy.
+In general, point averages (GPA) at Blue Mountain College.
+In full credit is given for courses taken at accredited addition, courses in which students have earned D's or F's institutions if a comparable course is offered at Blue are not transferable to Blue Mountain College.
+Mountain College.

-No credit is awarded for non-credit course work taken at another institution, nor is remedial (below college level) course work transferable.
-A maximum of 70 semester hours of credit may be transferred from a community or junior college to Blue Mountain College.
+at another institution, nor is remedial (below college have attended other colleges subsequent to leaving BMC) level) course work transferable.
+A maximum of 70 will be determined by the cumulative face-value grade semester hours of credit may be transferred from a community or junior college to Blue Mountain College.

-Use of Transfer Grades
+for Transfer Use of Transfer Grades.
+Entering grades and cumulative